big-data-lab-team/OrpailleCC/README.md

 [![Build Status](https://travis-ci.org/azazel7/OrpailleCC.svg?branch=master)](https://travis-ci.org/azazel7/OrpailleCC)

 OrpailleCC is data stream library written in C++.
-It provides a consistent collection of data stream algorithms for embedded devices such as sensors.
+It provides a consistent collection of data stream algorithms for embedded devices.
+The goal of OrpailleCC is to support research on data stream mining for connected objects, by facilitating the comparison and benchmarking of algorithms in a consistent framework.
+It also enables programmers of embedded systems to use out-of-the-box algorithms with an efficient implementation.

-The library is based on C++ templates and does not use the STL library.
-To start using a feature, just include the header files in your project and compile your project.
+Algorithms from OrpailleCC are based on C++ templates and does not use the STL library.

 # Get started
 ## Hello World